• Skip to main content

 (Note: I’ve outlined the step-by-step on how to make this frosting recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

 NOTE: For the best texture and consistency, a stand mixer or an electric hand mixer is best to make your buttercream.
-If you don't have either, you can still make it by hand, just use a wooden spoon, and keep in mind that you'll need to beat it longer to get the proper texture and consistency.
+If you don't have either, you can still make this quick vegan frosting by hand, just use a wooden spoon, and keep in mind that you'll need to beat it longer to get the proper texture and consistency.

 If your powdered sugar has any lumps in it, sift it before starting.